Global Brand Reputation: Why Control Is a Myth

 That starts internally.

-We spent two full days in a conference room with senior leadership crafting a clear, aligned message map.
+We spent one full day in a conference room with senior leadership crafting a clear, aligned message map.
 Once we had it, we stuck to it.
 No off-script interviews.
 No half-answers.
 Just clarity and consistency.

-Then we positioned two senior spokespeople—myself and a director—as the only points of contact for press inquiries.
+Then we positioned two spokespeople—myself and a director—as the only points of contact for press inquiries which was communicated to all staff.
 That allowed us to streamline message delivery and reduce the risk of miscommunication.

 Treat the Media as Partners, Not Enemies